 With Stripe, The Salvation Army can sustain 4,000+ donations per second, far exceeding Braintree’s 25 donations per second.
 Patrons can also donate via Apple Pay, Google Pay, and credit cards with one-time or recurring payments.
 The Salvation Army also has the flexibility to easily add new payment methods in the future, like Microsoft Pay.

-Together, these updates enable The Salvation Army to raise even more money for those in need, as well as dig further into donor trends at individual sites.
-At a time when mobile utilization continues to increase, the nonprofit has what it needs from a technology standpoint to carry out its mission while delivering a seamless donor experience.
+Together, these updates enable the nonprofit to raise even more money for those in need, as well as dig further into donor trends at individual sites.
+At a time when mobile use is rapidly increasing, The Salvation Army can empower its mission by providing donors what they need for a seamless giving experience.